wp-plugins/chats/readme.txt

 == Description ==

-This is a Free Online Live Chat Plugin with paid Service: Online Live Chat for Websites
+This is a Free Online Live Chat Plugin with free Service or paid Service: Online Live Chat for Websites

 To use this service, you need to add your site to your account at www.wp-chat.com.
 After adding the site to your control panel at wp-chat.com, your chat will be signed with a safety API key and automatically activated for all visitors of your website .